 When you’re suffering from the stress and anxiety of a dental emergency, it helps to have a welcoming, caring dental home to turn to.
-Dr. Nguyen and the rest of our team will strive to see you as soon as possible when an urgent dental situation comes up, and we’ll always put the comfort and safety of your smile above all else.
+Dr. Nguyen, your trusted emergency dentist in Midlothian, TX, and the rest of our team will strive to see you as soon as possible when an urgent dental situation comes up, and we’ll always put the comfort and safety of your smile above all else.
 Have you suddenly damaged a tooth or noticed severe oral pain?
 If so, give us a call immediately!

 You’ll need to control your pain and care for your injury on your own until you can be seen by a professional.
 We can give you specific first-aid instructions over the phone while we set up your appointment.
 Note that different emergencies have different causes (such as a bacterial infection or sudden physical trauma), so strategies for self-care will vary.
 To help you swiftly take control of the situation, we’ve listed a few general tips for dealing with common issues.